-- A student will be dismissed from a Nursing degree program if a failing grade is received twice in the same course. - A student will be dismissed from a Nursing degree program if a failing grade is received in 2 different Nursing courses. - A student who is academically failing in the BSN program, could appeal to the Dean of Nursing to re-enroll in another Nursing program offered by the college.

-For students who entered the traditional BSN Nursing program prior to fall 2019, the failure of 3 one-credit courses constitutes as failing of 1 three-credit course.
+- A student will be dismissed from the BSN program if a failing grade is received twice in the same course. - A student will be dismissed from the BSN program if a failing grade is received in 2 different Nursing courses. - A student who is academically failing in the BSN program, could appeal to the Dean of Nursing to re-enroll in the ASN program offered by the college. - For students who entered the traditional BSN Nursing program prior to fall 2019, the failure of 3 one-credit courses constitutes as failing of 1 three-credit course.